maer-me/dice_roller/README.md

 - ~~Main dice logic in place, should allow the user to roll any conceivable dice and also create dice-sets of multiple identical dies.~~
 - Fully functional graphical user interface.
 Most likely web based.
+-- Add the ability to create dies using a form.
+-- Add the ability to create sets with different dies.
+-- Dark and light theme.
+-- Add graphics
 - Add the ability to track outcomes of roles to a singular stat.
 Example, the party has 5 food and forages, a successful roll increases the food supply by 1.